 The first area to have been included in the app is Gertrude Street [header image], a place of great significance for the Aboriginal rights movement.
 Had you been a First Nations person moving to Melbourne in the twentieth century, you may have easily come to Gertrude St to find a safe meeting place.
 You’d have visited one of the many Aboriginal organisations that could help you find housing, legal support, and health services.
 Or maybe you’d have spent an evening at ‘The Black Pub of Melbourne’, famously visited by Muhammed Ali.

 The Yalinguth Working Group is expanding their hard work to cover other areas, and have ambitious plans.
-After the official launch later in 2021, they’re planning on making the app’s content development and management system more user-friendly and creating an interface that can allow anyone to be part of the conversation and add their own stories.
+They’re thinking of ways to make the app’s content development and management system more user-friendly and create an interface that can allow anyone to be part of the conversation and add their own stories.
+They’ll also include more content in Aboriginal and Torres Strait Islander languages as the app expands.

-It doesn’t stop here: after getting people from across the globe to hear Australian Indigenous voices loud and clear, Robbie, Pip, Chris, and the Group all hope for Yalinguth to create a framework that can inspire organisations around the world to develop similar projects.
+It doesn’t stop here: after getting people from across the globe to hear Australian Indigenous voices loud and clear, Robbie, Pip, Chris, and the Group all hope for Yalinguth to create a framework that can inspire organisations around the world to develop similar projects, because “stories live in the land.”

 And so the tale goes on.

 AtlasAction: The best thing you can do is come down to Fitzroy, plug your earphones in, and hear what the land has to say!
+Too far away?
+Follow Yalinguth on Instagram for story sneak peeks.
 Got a story to tell?
 Know an Uncle or Auntie who’d love to share?
 Get in touch.

 Bobby Nicholls, Rob Bundle, Colin Hunter, Aunty Rieo Ellis, Denise McGuinness, Charley Woolmore, Zoë Dawkins, Pip Chandler, Chris Barker, Max Piantoni, Kate Cawley, Rebecca McLean, Janet McGaw & Jillian Walliss